andreatramacere/jetset/README.md

 ![img](./logo/logo_large.png)

-A multiwavelenght modeler and fitting tool for the SED of relativistic  astrophysical jets
+A multiwavelenght modeler and fitting framework for the SED of relativistic  astrophysical jets